Hyrozdmr/Hyrozdmr/README.md

 📚 Currently Learning:
 I thrive on continuous improvement and have actively participated in kata challenges on Codewars, alongside upskilling through Codecademy.
-I am currently working on a Movie Recommendation App 🎬, a web application that suggests movies based on user preferences like genres, ratings, and watch history.
-This app is built using Django for the backend, React for the frontend, and SQLite3 as the database.
-It integrates with the TMDb API to fetch movie data, providing personalized recommendations.

-•	Upcoming learning focus: PHP programming, C# .NET, TypeScript for backend and frontend capabilities.

 ---